staciawyman/blender/README.md

 **-t**	Threshold for number of read ends at a putative cut site.
 Default is 3.
 For maximum sensitivity, this can be set to 2 and the filtering scheme applied.
 BEWARE that this dramatically slows down running time.
 It can increase runtime from ~30min to 24hrs, depending on the guide.

+**--verbose** This flag will turn on output of filtered out candidates while running if filtered out for more than maximum mismatches (8) in the guide sequence, or the hit occurs in a blacklist region or it is in a very deep region and thus likely an artifact.

 ## Output:

-The output of blender.pl is unfiltered.
-This output can be used for exploring bamfiles to assess whether adjustments might be needed for the scoring scheme.
+blender.pl outputs to stdout and the output is unfiltered.
+This raw output can be used for exploring bamfiles to assess whether adjustments might be needed for the scoring scheme.
 Alternatively, the output of blender.pl can be directly piped into filter.pl to apply scoring scheme and get a list of filtered results.
 The output has the following columns: Chr:Start-End	Cutsite	Discoscore	Cutsite Ends	Strand/PAM	Guide sequence	Mismatches

 ## Citing: TBD